The Cat Came Back: Theme

 When he played Ta-rah-dah-boom-da-rah, an' de cat dropped dead.

 Even then, the cat's ghost came back.

 The first commercial recording of the song was c.
 1894 for the Columbia Phonograph Company, Washington, D.C., performed by Charles Marsh.
 "The Cat Came Back" was later recorded by Fiddlin' John Carson (OKeh catalog #40119) in April 1924.
-Other early recordings include one by Dock Philipine "Fiddlin' Doc" Roberts ("And the Cat Came Back the Very Next Day", Gennett 3235), on November 13, 1925.
+Other early recordings include one by Dock Phili "Fiddlin' Doc" Roberts ("And the Cat Came Back the Very Next Day", Gennett 3235), on November 13, 1925.

 The original sheet music described the song as "A Comic Negro Absurdity" on the back page and provided an additional eight verses as well as a final chorus.
 A 1900 London edition of the sheet music described it as "A Nigger Absurdity" on the cover sheet.

 Timing of the song

 The song's combination of a strong and consistent beat pattern with amusing and humorous lyrics suit it well for use in teaching the concepts of rhythm and tempo to children.

 Like many children's songs, the song has a strong, well-defined beat pattern.
 Its rhythm consists of alternating strong and weak beats, so it is often sung in 2/4 time or cut time, although in its original sheet-music printing it is notated in 4/4 ("common") time.
 Accordingly, it can be (and often is) sung while walking, for example, timing the left or right footfall to coincide with a strong beat and the other footfall to coincide with a weak beat.
 In the process, the song also lends itself to demonstration of a "walking" bass line such as the descending roots of the simple i–VII–VI–V "Andalusian" minor-key chord progression, with which minor-key versions of the song's melody are compatible.